maxswa/osrs-json-hiscores/README.md

 Additional functions are provided that screen-scrape the OSRS leaderboards and return a list of players as json.

-`osrs-json-hiscores` has Typescript support, with full definitions for all functions and custom data types.
+`osrs-json-hiscores` has TypeScript support, with full definitions for all functions and custom data types.

 ## Installation